texta-tk/texta-tk.github.io/sphinx/source/workflow.rst

 .. note::

     Concepts can be used in *Searcher* by prepending an "@"-sign.
 So we don't have to list words one by one.
+The Searcher will suggest us them if we start typing a name of some concept in the search field.

+.. _mweminer:
 MWE Miner: Mining Multi-Word Expressions
 ----------------------------------------

 Mining multi-word expressions is a way to find actually used phrases.
 We approched the problem bottom-up.
 First we defined the individual tokens and now we try to find which of them are located nearby or side-by-side.

 Mining task requires parameters - much like training language models.
-In figure 9 we can see the parameters we can use.
+In Figure 12.1 we can see the parameters we can use.

 .. figure:: images/09_mwe_parameters.png

-    Figure 9. *Multi-word expression mining parameters*
+    Figure 12.1. *Multi-word expression mining parameters*

 We have to define the feature or field, which should be the same we trained our language models on for mining lexicons.
 Expression lengths determine the output phrase lengths (or combination lengths, which are searched for).
 Phrase occurrencies below frequency threshold are ignored